cloudcreativity/ddd-modules/docs/guide/application/queries.md

 ## Query Messages

-Query messages are defined by writing a class that implements the `QueryInterface`.
+Query messages are defined by writing a class that implements the `Query` interface.
 The class should be named according to the request it represents, and should contain properties that represent the scope of the data requested.
 I.e. it defines the data contract for the request.